Estimated reading time: 5 minutes

 Customer feedback is essential to every business, especially online stores who can’t rely on reading people’s expressions or receiving immediate verbal feedback during the shopping and buying process.
 Some people give feedback without you having to ask for it, but in many cases a slight nudge can get them to spill helpful details you can put to work.
 Consider sending out customer satisfaction surveys or asking for a review.
 In addition, you may consider adding a rating and review option to each product in your store so buyers can share their experiences with a product to help others make an educated decision.

 #2 – Add Actionable Elements to Every Page

 When shopping online, engaging the senses can be limited.
 You can’t rely on scents, lighting, and textures to help build the experience like brick and mortar stores, but you can add actionable elements to your pages that encourage additional behaviors.

-For example, you might add interactive elements like a scratch-and-reveal code.
+For example, you might add interactive elements like scratch-and-reveal code.
 Or, you could use bright calls-to-action to show shoppers where to find more details or how to take advantage of an offer.
-Don’t overcomplicate it, though – adding a couple unique elements can be fun, but too many can bog down the shopping experience.
+Don’t overcomplicate it, though – adding a couple of unique elements can be fun, but too many can bog down the shopping experience.
 The key is to be clear and concise while earning their attention.